MohammedAnwar2/alwaseet/README.md

 Manage your account details and settings easily! 👤⚙️

-- **User Information:** Update your name, email, and profile picture. 📋🖼️
+- **User Information:** Update your name, location, and profile picture. 📋🖼️
-- **Preferences:** Customize app settings like notifications and themes. 🔔🎨
 - **Security:** Change your password or enable biometric authentication. 🔒🛡️

 ---